ZTStew/Python-Bar-Code-Reader-Tool/README.md

 ---
 ## Description:
 Program intended to act as a testing aid for another project.
-Program reads and outputs Bar Codes on provided .pdf files
+Program reads and prints Bar Codes on provided .pdf files

 ---
 ### Usage:
 (explanation of how to use the program)
-1. Place .pdf files with Bar Codes on them into /outputs
+1. Place .pdf files with Bar Codes on them into /files
 2. Run program